Rosario Dawson: 1995-2001: Early days

+2002-2014: Career progression

 Dawson starred opposite Edward Norton in the Spike Lee drama 25th Hour (2002).
+In the same year, her role of Laura Vasquez in the blockbuster Men in Black II proved to be a turning point in her career.

-In the 2004 Oliver Stone film Alexander, she played Roxana, the wife of Alexander the Great.
-In 2005, Dawson made her stage debut as Julia in the Public Theater's "Shakespeare in the Park" revival of Two Gentlemen of Verona.
+She played a supporting role in 2003 action comedy The Rundown, also known as Welcome to the Jungle, opposite Dwayne Johnson, Sean William Scott, and Christopher Walken, which was received well, but failed commercially.
+In Oliver Stone's 2004 film Alexander, she portrayed Roxana, the wife of Alexander the Great.
+The film had a mixed reception and underperformed financially.
+A controversial nude scene depicted Alexander's attempted rape of Roxana, her resistance, and a subsequent sexual encounter after a gift offering.
+In 2005, Dawson made her stage debut as Julia in the Public Theater's "Shakespeare in the Park" revival of the musical Two Gentlemen of Verona.

-In the film adaptation of the popular musical Rent in 2005, she played the exotic dancer Mimi Marquez, replacing Daphne Rubin-Vega, who was pregnant and unable to play the part.
+In the film adaptation of the popular musical Rent in 2005, she played exotic dancer Mimi Marquez, replacing Daphne Rubin-Vega, who was pregnant and unable to play the part.
 For her role in Rent, Dawson won the Satellite Award for Best Supporting Actress – Motion Picture.
 She also appeared in the adaptation of the graphic novel Sin City, co-directed by Robert Rodriguez and Frank Miller, portraying Gail, a prostitute-dominatrix.
 Also that year, she appeared in a deleted scene in the Rob Zombie film The Devil's Rejects.
 The scene was included in the deleted scenes on the DVD release.

 She starred as Becky in Clerks II (2006).
 In Back to the Well, documentary about the making of the series, she stated that the donkey show sequence was what made her decide to take the role.
 In May of the same year, Dawson co-created and co-wrote the comic-book miniseries Occult Crimes Taskforce.
 She was at the 2007 San Diego Comic-Con to promote the comic.
 She co-starred with former Rent alumna Tracie Thoms in the Quentin Tarantino throwback film Death Proof in 2007, part of the Tarantino/Robert Rodriguez double feature Grindhouse.
 She produced and starred in Descent alongside friend Talia Lugacy, whom she met at the Lee Strasberg Academy.
 On July 7, 2007, Dawson presented at the American leg of Live Earth.